UplinkCoder/sdc32-experimental/README.markdown

 SDC require LLVM 3.4 . if the default llvm-config on your system is an older version, you can specify a newer version via `LLVM_CONFIG`.
 For instance, on a debian system, you want to use `make LLVM_CONFIG=llvm-config-3.4` .

 ### Running tests
-To run the tests, execute `sh buildTester && ./convtest` to build the test-runner application found in `tests/`, then run it with `./jsonRunner`.
+To run the tests, execute `sh buildTester.sh && ./convtest` to build the test-runner application found in `tests/`, then run it with `./jsonRunner`.